melowsoft/github-trending-page/README.md

 # Github Trending Pages

+## Summary

 This project is a clone of the github trending pages.
 It was bootstrapped with create-react-app typescript.

+## Features

+* On the repositories tab you will see the most popular repositories created today sorted by stars number.
+* On the developer tab you can also see the most popular developers today sorted by stars number.

 ## Installation
 - clone the repository locally with: